Poorchop/hexchat-scripts/README.md

 for a more comprehensive Twitch experience.

 *__Usage:__*
-Emotes are automatically formatted only for text sent to channels on twitch.tv IRC.
+Emotes are automatically formatted only for text sent to channels on TwitchTV IRC.
+All you need to do is type your message; no proper capitalization necessary.

 Example: "Hello kappa frankerz" is automatically converted to "Hello Kappa FrankerZ" after you send your message, and the corresponding emotes are displayed in the web chat.

-You can add emotes for the current session via the following line:

-    /twitch add <alias> <emote>

-For example, by doing "/twitch add newemote NewEmote", "newemote" will be automatically formatted to "NewEmote" for your current session.
-If you want your emotes to persist across sessions, you must manually edit the script.

-To view a list of emotes, including those for the current session, enter the follow line:

-    /twitch emotes

 ### Installation:
 Place "script.py" in your HexChat addons folder: